 When Custom Filters are enabled, the Custom Filters button will show pale green.

-The various Tokens that can be used are split into Constants, Functions and Comparison & Logical Operators.
+The various ColourSpace specific Tokens that can be used are split into Constants & Functions, with the addition of standard Comparison & Logical Operators.

 Constants